About the Trust

 2017 – 2020 strategy

-As we enter our next phase of development, the 2016 elected Trustees have spent considerable time looking at our strategic direction, and the areas where we believe we can make the biggest impact in order to achieve a better Rotorua for all.
+As we enter our next phase of development, Trustees have spent considerable time looking at our strategic direction, and the areas where we believe we can make the biggest impact in order to achieve a better Rotorua for all.

 We are mindful of the need to act responsibly as guardians of our community’s investment fund, and ensure we are using our funding dollar to the best effect.